Temporal Label Smoothing for Early Event Prediction: Temporal label smoothing

+Overall, all methods discussed enforce forms of temporal monotonicity or consistency over \textit{horizons} (Eqs. \ref{eq:horizon_monotonous} and \ref{eq:time_consistency}).
+In contrast, Equation \ref{eq:time_monotonous} is most relevant to early event prediction, where $h$ is fixed: we propose a training objective explicitly designed to preserve this form of temporal structure.

-\subsection{Temporal label smoothing}
+\section{Temporal label smoothing}

-As introduced by \citet{DBLP:conf/cvpr/SzegedyVISW16}, label smoothing consists of substituting the original label distribution, $\delta_{y_i = c}$ for class $c$, with a smooth version $q^{LS}(c|y_i)$ in the cross-entropy objective $L_i = L^{CE}(y_i,\hat{y}_i)$.
-For binary tasks, label smoothing becomes a linear interpolation: where parameter $\alpha$ controls the smoothing strength.

-By shifting the minimum of the objective function away from ${y}^*_i = y_i$ towards ${y}^*_i =q^{LS}$, label smoothing prevents models from becoming overconfident during training.
-This approach should therefore help improve the robustness of early prediction models against the inherently noisy nature of the task \citep{DBLP:conf/icml/LukasikBMK20} but does not account for the time dependency between samples of a given stay.
-For this purpose, we propose temporal label smoothing, an approach to modulate smoothing based on time $t$ to infuse this prior knowledge into the training objective.
-We define the corresponding surrogate distribution similarly to label smoothing:
+We introduce temporal label smoothing, our approach to enforce the structural property most relevant to our task (Eq.~\ref{eq:time_monotonous}).
+Thanks to prior knowledge of the labels' structure, our approach focuses training on relevant timesteps and overcomes issues with noisy label boundaries.

-For early prediction of events, to enforce the temporal inductive bias in Equation~\ref{eq:time_prior}, we parametrize $\alpha(i,t)$ as a monotonous decreasing function of $t \in [0,t_e(i,t)]$.
-In practice, as illustrated in Figure~\ref{fig:smoothing_strength}, this increases smoothing strength around the label boundary $t = t_e - h $, reducing prediction certainty in this region prone to high error rates, as shown in Figure \ref{fig:performance_in_time}.
+Temporal label smoothing substitutes the original label distribution $y$ in the cross-entropy objective with a time-dependent distribution $q(t)$.
+We constrain this surrogate target to be \textit{monotonically increasing with time}.
+In practice, as illustrated in Figure~\ref{fig:smoothing_strength}, this increases smoothing strength around the label boundary $t_e - h $, reducing prediction certainty in this region, which we show to be prone to high error rates in Section \ref{sec:perf-results}.

+Recent work in dynamic survival analysis also proposes to replace labels in the training objective \citep{Maystre2022}, this time with predictions at different time points to enforce temporal consistency (Eq. \ref{eq:time_consistency}).
+In practice, as demonstrated experimentally in Section \ref{sec:results}, we find this approach to be unstable and to converge poorly on real datasets with long time series and large event horizons.
+In contrast, we propose to replace labels with a prediction-independent distribution fixed \textit{a priori}, and thus less prone to optimization challenges.